-A couple Germans are getting some sun in Cambodia.
-One afternoon, they go on a relaxing boat trip, but when they start to return, the see fire coming from the island.
-They get back and find out their hostel burned down, but unfortunately, this was just the start of their problems.
+A couple of Germans are getting some sun in Cambodia.
+One afternoon, during a relaxing boat trip, they see fire coming from the island.
+Their hostel had burned down, but unfortunately, this was just the start of their problems.

 Me: Alright, your hostel burned down in Cambodia?

 Max: Yeah, it was in 2012.
 I was traveling with a friend, and it was Easter Sunday.
 We went on a nice boat trip, leaving all our stuff in the Monkey Republic Hostel.
 It’s the most fancy place in Sihanoukville, a real party village in the south of Cambodia.
 Really cheap.
 It was the dry season, 40 degrees in the shade, and there was a water shortage.
 There was no water, you couldn’t shower in the morning.
 There were only a couple of hours you could use water.

 Anyway, it was a really nice boat trip.
 It was on Easter Sunday, making it an Easter trip.
 We left, and a couple of hours later when we’re on the sea, we saw smoke coming from the town where we were staying.

 “What’s this?
 Probably someone burning tires or something.”

 We’re enjoying our day, getting the sunburn of our life.
 Even we burned our feet because the sand was so hot.
 I got blisters on the bottom of my feet because the sand was like, walking on…

 Me: Hot coals?

 Max: Yeah.
 Really, it was like walking on hot coals.
 On the way back, we even got more sunburned.
 We’re getting back to the hostel, and I just wanted to take a shower.
 It’s the one thing I wanted to do.
 We arrived at the hostel, and it was completely burned to the walls.
 It was made all of wood and only some brick walls.
 It was completely gone.
 There were still some firefighters working in the ashes.